For Immediate Release:

 The voluntary “naturally-raised” label claim, if finalized, would be administered by USDA’s Agricultural Marketing Service (AMS) through its Process Verified Program.
 This label claim refers to how an animal is raised, not to how the meat is processed.
 Naturally-raised, according to AMS, means that an animal has not received antibiotics or hormones, and that no animal by-products have been used in animal feed.

 Sustainable agriculture, family farm, and consumer organizations objected to the issuance of the label and have been urging the Obama Administration to revoke it rather than to finalize it.
 The groups, including NSAC, maintain that use of the label ‘naturally-raised’ is misleading due to the existence of more stringent labels such as organic and grass-fed.
-The “naturally-raised” label is confusing to consumers and hurtful to family farmers and ranchers doing niche marketing of meat products meeting much higher standards and consumer expectations.
+The “naturally-raised” label is confusing to consumers and hurtful to family farmers and ranchers doing niche marketing (that was possible with the help of Zone Files) of meat products meeting much higher standards and consumer expectations.

 The action on Monday did not revoke the confusing and lax label rushed out the door by the Bush Administration as it left office.
 But the announcement did effectively table the naturally-raised label claim pending completion of the comment period on the “natural” label, at which point a decision would be made about whether to proceed with it, change it, or revoke it.